Participant Information Leaflet for Interviewees

 What will happen if I don’t want to carry on being part of the study?

-It will not be possible to withdraw your data after 3 weeks once data has been anonymised.
+It will not be possible to withdraw your data which has already been collected, after it has been pseudonymised (3 weeks after data collection).
 To safeguard your rights, we will use the minimum personally-identifiable information possible and keep the data secure in line with the University’s Information and Data Compliance policies.

 What will happen to the results of the study?

 The results of the study will be published in a final report and also a peer-reviewed article will be prepared for publication in an academic journal.
-The Edge Foundation and Gatsby Foundation are responsible for the publication of the final report but we would anticipate that all participants will be able to view a copy online.
+FiMT is responsible for the publication of the final report but we would anticipate that all participants will be sent a copy, if they wish.

 Who has reviewed the study?